 Although they have been around nearly as long as the oil industry itself, production additives—chemicals that help move crude through the flow stream faster—rarely receive more than a fleeting con

 Proper grinding and removal of waste and debris from the production stream is one of the most important steps to maintaining an efficient and reliable oil refining operation.

-The Jordan, Knauff & Company (JKC) Valve Stock Index was up 0.9 percent during the last 12 months, much lower than the broader S&P 500 Index, which was up 16.3 percent.
+The Jordan, Knauff & Company (JKC) Valve Stock Index was down 14.7 percent over the last 12 months, while the broader S&P 500 Index was up 14.0 percent.

 For more than six decades, a Canadian energy company has been delivering energy, including oil and gas, across North America.

 Last month’s column explored the effects that oversizing a pump has on the motor driving the pump, the adverse results of a pump no longer operating at its best efficiency point (BEP) for extended

 At every oil and gas facility, the ability to detect leaks and related problems quickly and accurately is a top priority.

 In the event of seismic occurrences, structures and their components often resonate.
 Resonance occurs when the structure’s natural frequency coincides with the seismic activity’s frequency.